smyk07/vinotes/README.md

 ## Default Features

-Vinotes comes with a simple note-taking system which includes:
+Vinotes's default config comes with a simple note-taking system which includes:

 - Zettelkasten System for:
   - Fleeting Notes